venkateshreddypala/deeplearning-6905/README.md

 ```

-I got the following data on the CSV timestamp, open, high, low close, volume, of which I seperated the low close.
+We got the following data on the CSV timestamp, open, high, low close, volume, of which I seperated the low close.

 For the RNN part we used two popular libraries Tensor Flow and Keras :
 1. https://github.com/venkateshreddypala/deeplearning-6905/blob/master/RNN%20Notebook.ipynb